 Often found at flea markets or garage sales at bargain prices of $5 to $15, many are in mint condition and can be quickly restored and ready to grind.
 Whether it's the allure of nostalgia with visions of Grandpa hovering over this formidable machinery, or the attraction of a 'price is right' bargain, it's hard to resist the urge to turn the crank to see how smoothly it operates.

-Antique grinders like this German-made Alexanderwerk #10 Model are grinding machines that are almost indestructible and were quality crafted more for function than for their good looks.
+Antique grinders are grinding machines that are almost indestructible and were quality crafted more for function than for their good looks.
 Although referred to as 'meat' grinders, these were also used for other foods such as nuts, onions, and other vegetables, depending on their cutting plate design.

-Generally, old grinders were made of cast iron, cast steel, and even aluminum, with precise internal parts that maintained their operating efficiency by being lubricated by the food that was inserted into its funnel.
-Some models did have bearings incorporated in their designs.
+Old grinders were made of cast iron, cast steel, and even aluminum, with precise internal parts that maintained their operating efficiency by being lubricated by the food that was inserted into its funnel.
+Some models did have bearings incorporated into their designs.

 Antique Grinder Buying Tips

 For a display model, you'll probably be choosing by appearance and ensuring the attaching mechanism and crank handle are in good shape.
-But if you want to restore one to operating efficiency, this is what you should look for:
+But if you want to restore one to operating efficiency, you should make sure of the following:

 - The crank handle should turn smoothly.
 There should be some 'play' in the grinding unit, but not excessive enough to create a wobble.

-- Preferably no rust evident.
+- Make sure there's no rust evident.
 If there is a small amount of rust, you may be able to remove it with a light cleaning or sanding.

 - That the multi-bladed cutter head is in good condition, and that the auger square-drive end where it attaches, is not worn.